cos-glitch/BreastCancer/README.md

 - Exports results from each run to:
     - .txt file using the contextlib library
     - .xlsx file using ExcelWriter and openpyxl

+Data used under <a href="https://creativecommons.org/licenses/by-nc-sa/4.0/">CC BY-NC-SA 4.0</a> license.